Noncommutative Mather-Yau theorem and its applications to Calabi-Yau algebras: Introduction

-If we make a heuristic comparison between the Jacobi algebra and the moduli space of stable sheaves in DT theory, then it is natural to ask the following question:{\bf{ to what extent the complete Ginzburg dg-algebra is determined by the algebra structure on the Jacobi algebra?}} In this paper, we give an answer to this question.
+If we make a heuristic comparison between the Jacobi algebra and the moduli space of stable sheaves in Donaldson-Thomas theory, then it is natural to ask the following question:{\bf{ to what extent the complete Ginzburg dg-algebra is determined by the algebra structure on the Jacobi algebra?}} In this paper, we give an answer to this question using Theorem \ref{mainthm-MY}.

 \begin{maintheorem}(Theorem \ref{rigidity-Ginzburg}) Fix a finite quiver $Q$.
 Let $\Phi,\Psi\in \wh{\CC Q}_{\ol{\cy}}$ be two potentials of order $\geq 3$, such that the Jacobi algebras $\wh{\Lm}(Q,\Phi)$ and $\wh{\Lm}(Q,\Psi)$ are both finite dimensional.
 Assume there is an $\CC Q_0$-algebra isomorphism $\gamma: \wh{\Lm}(Q,\Phi)\to\wh{\Lm}(Q,\Psi)$ so that $\gamma_*([\Phi])=[\Psi]$.
 Then there exists a dg-$\CC Q_0$-algebra isomorphism